 Dependencies between weighting applications

 Our method uses multiple weights which can interact with one another.
 For instance, the definition and calculation of quality Q(i) and diversity D(i) weights is informed by the scope of relevance weights R(i) being applied.
-In addition, quality and relevance can be multidimensional and individual dimensions can be weighted differently.
-As a result, a set of final scenario weights and the analysis outcomes of the weighted dataset may change based on the scope of the research question being asked.
+Further, quality and relevance can be multidimensional and individual dimensions can be weighted differently.
+As a result, a set of final scenario weights and the analysis outcomes of the weighted dataset may change based on the scope of the research question.
 Our weighting method allows this dependency to be communicated in a structured and transparent way.

 Consider two analyses of interest.
 The first interrogates a scenario dataset based on temperature outcomes.
 In this case, Q(i) may comprise weights based on proximity to historical emissions inventories.
 However, for a research question focused on investments needed to achieve a given temperature limit, Q(i)′ would additionally weight scenarios based on their historical investment and near-term investment outcomes.
 In this case, Q(i) differs from Q(i)′ and secondary analysis outcomes will reflect these different research demands.